flybywiresim/docs/docs/a32nx-briefing/pedestal/rudder-trim.md

 ## Controls

 ###  RUD TRIM Rotary Switch

-- Controls the rudder trim actuator, which moves the neutral point of the artificial feel by the equivalent of one degree of rudder travel per second.
+- Pilots can in manual flight use the RUD TRIM to apply rudder.
-- Note: The rudder trim rotary switch has no effect, when the autopilot is engaged.
+- Note: When the autopilot is engaged the rudder trim rotary switch has no effect

 ### RESET Pushbutton

-- By pushing the RESET pushbutton, the zero trim position is ordered at 1.5° / second.
+- Pushing the RESET pushbutton, the rudder is reset to zero trim position(at 1.5° / second).
-- Note: The RESET pushbutton is not active, when the autopilot is engaged.
+- Note: If Autopilot is engaged the RESET pushbutton is not active.

 ### Position Indicator

-- Displays the rudder trim direction (L or R) and value (0 to 20°).
+- Displays the current rudder trim direction (L or R) and value (0 to 20°).

 ---